pitrho/docker-host-stats/README.md

 * --pernic        : Report network usage per NIC.
 Defaults to False.
 * --hostname      : Specify a hostname to report.
 Defaults to using Rancher metadata if available or hostname from python interpreter if not.
+* --dotfriendly   : Replace keys in the logged usage dict that are not dot-notation compatible.
+Currently that only means replacing `/` with `_` in the disk mount keys.
+Defaults to False.

 ## Examples